-The Lie You NEED To Stop Telling Yourself After He Dumps You
+The Terrible Lie Women Need To Stop Telling Themselves After A Break-Up

 Maybe you were feeling a bit off your center.
 You weren't living for your choices anymore; instead, you were influenced by his behavior.
 You burned bucket-loads of energy on thoughts about him, you became sensitive to his moods, and you planned your week around his schedule.

 Chances are you did nothing unhealthy in the dating relationship.
 You just started to fall in love, and that's normal.
-It's normal to feel off your center in the beginning of a love affair.
-It's normal to think about him and worry about what his actions and words really mean.
+It's normal to feel off your center at the beginning of a love affair.
+It's normal to think about him and worry about what his actions and words mean.

-Do you want to know how to cool off "I'm the best things that will ever happen to him" fever?
+Do you want to know how to cool off the "I'm the best thing that will ever happen to him" fever?
 It's time to recognize your patterns and reclaim your life.

 First, you need to emotionally and mentally detangle from this guy.
 The best way to do this is to better understand your emotional needs.
 Ask yourself these questions: